 The Student Conservation Association's mission is "to build the next generation of conservation leaders."
-They has a strong history of helping people at early stages in their careers gain valulable experience.
+They has a strong history of helping people at early stages in their careers gain valuable experience.

 The Montana Conservation Corps has modeled itself after the famous Civilian Conservation Corps and emphasizes providing valuable experience and professional development while working to improve the environment of Montana.

 Step 5: Explore opportunities with local organizations.
 There are a number of groups around Omaha eager to work with UNO students, either through formal internship programs or individual volunteer agreements.
 Some places to start include: